 How do I maintain my dropper post?

-Dropper posts carry a lot of rider weight and transfer a great deal of leveraged force onto their bushings when you are seated, pedaling along, gently rocking those quads through your natural cadence.
+Dropper posts carry a lot of rider weight and transfer a great deal of leveraged force onto their bushings when you are seated, pedaling along, and gently rocking those quads through your natural cadence.
 This is the primary reason that droppers develop dreaded fore-and-aft play and suffer return speed and actuation issues over time.

 As droppers have increased in length, they have also become susceptible to bushing wear.
 Heavier riders, or those who ride with their seat at a peculiar angle, apply leveraged force to the post while pedaling in the seated position.
 The best droppers are those that possess the tightest possible manufacturing tolerances, which mitigate against the issues mentioned above, potentially causing premature component wear.